 Meditation has also been linked to an improvement in your concentration levels, helping you focus on important tasks at work.
 There is a range of techniques that you can use when meditating, depending on which one produces the most benefits for you.

 For example, you can try focusing on a single point and removing all thoughts from your head.
 When doing this, you can also try to repeat a single mantra.
 This can help improve your concentration and help you feel more prepared for the start of each day.

 Alternatively, you can try observing thoughts, without judgment, as they pass through your head.
 This can give you a greater insight into how you think, allowing you to introduce more inner-balance into your life.
 Finally, there is a range of classes and smartphone apps that you can try downloading.

-We recommend doing 10 to 20 minutes of slow, deep breathing daily to prevent stress.
+I recommend doing 10 to 20 minutes of slow, deep breathing daily to prevent stress.